zackstout/Footprint-Extended/README.md

 - [ ] Should probably just remove Start date/End date columns from the CSV altogether.
 - [ ] Make background color on home screen uniform.
 - [ ] Add ` isMetric` field to Footprints table (for hover feature).
+- [ ] Change title from "check out FP's FP" to "this is yours" on submit.
+- [ ] Add animations for the diesel-to-solar calculator.

 ### Less simple: